-Regular (Sept - April) and Fall Terms After September 19, 2016
+Regular (Sept - April) and Fall Terms

+Winter Term

+After September 18, 2017

-Winter Term After January 20, 2017
+After January 19, 2018

+Summer Term

-Summer Term After May 12, 2017
+After May 22, 2018

 - c.
 No refunds will be made for 30 days when payment has been made by personal cheque or 60 days for a cheque drawn on a bank outside of Canada. - d.
 Refunds will be made to the appropriate Student Loan service provider if a student has paid with a student loan and no longer meets eligibility criteria. - e.
 A student who is dismissed from the University, for any reason, is not entitled to a refund of fees. - f.
 Refunds will be prorated on fees paid by Dalhousie scholarships and/or tuition waiver. - g.
-A valid Dalhousie University ID must be presented in order for the student to collect a refund cheque.
+A valid Dalhousie University ID must be presented in order for a student to collect a refund cheque.